What types of acne are there?

 - Acne conglobata is the severest form of acne vulgaris – this presents lumps, abscesses and pustules that can result in noticeable scarring.

-.
+This chronic type of acne occurs in phases.
 The symptoms are more severe and can be seen in more areas of the body such as the shoulders or groin.
 In this type, small lumps form under the skin that can develop into abscesses or pustules.

 Small spots can form on the skin a few days after having been exposed to intense sun radiation.
 Such skin reactions occur due to UV rays interacting with oily sun protection products.
 It results in an inflammation in the hair follicles caused by free radicals.